Goda’s Slave – Chapter 13: Full of Kanna Rava

 “About eight years.
 Three years of apprenticeship under a guide, and then these last five years on my own.”

-“You’re young, Goda,” Kanna said, and this time she had to fight herself to keep from looking away because Goda had turned and her expression had changed into one of attentive curiosity.
+“You’re young, Goda,” Kanna said, her fingers still lightly grazing the top of the water.
 “Older than me, but still young.
 Why did they give a job like this to you?
 You were only seventeen when you started, then, weren’t you?
 That’s crazy.
 I can’t even fathom that.”

 “The age doesn’t matter.
 They choose a specific type of person.”